 Installing plastic edging on each side of your path will help maintain it and keep the gravel pieces from straying into your grass and surrounding area.
 Plastic edging usually comes in a roll of black, formed plastic and is easy to install.
 Because it's flexible and can be bent to fit, it is ideal for making a border along your pathway.
 Put a length of 5” tall edging into your trench with the rounded top sticking up.
 The top should only stick out of the trench enough to help keep the gravel from being washed out by rain or kicked out by foot traffic.
 Anchor the edging into the ground with metal garden-edging stakes placed every few feet.

-Step 3: Choose Your Gravel
+Step 3: Choose Your Gravel or Rock

-Step 4: Lay the Gravel
+Step 4: Lay the Gravel or Rock

 Project Shopping List